confluentinc/demo-trust/demo.md

         --prefix
     ```

-    > Now Maygol has read access to all topics prefixed with `gcp.commerce`.
+    > Now the developer has read access to all topics prefixed with `gcp.commerce`.
 To consume that data, she also needs to be able to use a consumer group.

 1. Now create a DeveloperRead rolebinding for dev2 so she can use consumer groups prefixed with `trust-app`.
     ```bash